jgpws/mixin-styles-gb/readme.txt

 == Changelog ==

+= 1.0.16 April 6 2023 =
+CSS adjustments for the Navigation block, pre tag.

 = 1.0.15 April 5 2023 =
 Removed absolute positioning from the Header templates for search bar.
 Replaced with CSS Grid structure; removed some Header template parts, as Patterns can be used.